Rate limits

 Azure DevOps Services

-Azure DevOps, like many software-as-a-service solutions, uses multi-tenancy to reduce costs and improve performance.
-This design leaves users vulnerable to performance issues and even outages when other users, of their shared resources, have spikes in their consumption.
-To combat these problems, Azure DevOps limits the resources individuals can consume, and the amount of requests they can make to certain commands.
-When these limits are exceeded, future requests may be either delayed or blocked.
+Azure DevOps Services uses multi-tenancy to reduce costs and improve performance.
+This design leaves users vulnerable to performance issues and even outages when other users of their shared resources have spikes in their consumption.
+So, Azure DevOps limits the resources individuals can consume, and the amount of requests they can make to certain commands.
+When these limits are exceeded, future requests might be either delayed or blocked.

 Global consumption limit

+Azure DevOps currently has a global consumption limit, which delays requests from individual users beyond a threshold when shared resources are in danger of being overwhelmed.
 This limit is focused exclusively on avoiding outages when shared resources are close to being overwhelmed.
-Individual users typically only have their requests delayed when one of the following occurs:
+Individual users typically only get delayed requests when one of the following incidents occurs:

 • One of their shared resources is at risk of being overwhelmed